Sales value of manufactured goods up

-Sales of manufactured goods from manufacturing, mining and quarrying fell 0.6 per cent from 2011 to 2012.
-The total value of manufacturing and mining was NOK 621 billion in 2012.
+Sales of manufactured goods from manufacturing, mining and quarrying were up 2.4 per cent from 2012 to 2013.
+The total value of manufacturing and mining was NOK 657 billion.

-The industry of food, beverages and tobacco showed an increase in sales of over 1 per cent from 2011 to 2012.
-A total of NOK 133 billion is the highest level of sales ever recorded for this industry.
+Food, beverages and tobacco showed an increase in sales of about 1.5 per cent from 2012 to 2013, to NOK 138 billion.
+This is the highest level observed in these statistics.

 Oil refining, chemical and pharmaceutical industries showed a decline of just over 1.5 per cent, or NOK 2.2 billion, and this is the second consecutive year of decline.
 Part of the explanation may lie in the decline in oil prices from 2012 to 2013.